tom-halpin/pe-dojo-book/content/004g-lifecycle.md

 - Facilitate value creation at a lower cost base and with a lower total cost of ownership.

-The team agrees to recommend the following Product Engineering life cycle to teams in the group working to improve their Product Engineering practices:
+The team agrees to recommend the following Product Engineering Lifecycle to teams in the group working to improve their Product Engineering practices:

 ![](assets/productengineering-lifecycle.png)